kbuzzard/maze-game/README.md

 You're in a maze of twisty passages, all alike!
 You can go North, South, East or West.
 Look for the exit!

-Broght to you by the Xena Project.
+Brought to you by the Xena Project.

 ## How to play